JeffreyRobertLynch/GlassBox-XAI/README.md

 ### What This Tells Us

-- **Deep red lesion center:** High confidence in core lesion area
+- **Deep red lesion center:** High confidence in core lesion area.

-- **Orange-yellow-green-blue borders:** Varying confidence near lesion edges (as expected)
+- **Orange-yellow-green-blue borders:** Varying confidence near lesion edges (as expected).

-- **Clear blue background:** High confidence that surrounding skin is not part of the lesion
+- **Clear blue background:** High confidence that surrounding skin is not part of the lesion.

-This behavior is reasonable: high confidence in the lesion core, more uncertainty at boundaries, and strong rejection of background regions.
+This behavior is exactly what we expect.
+High confidence in the lesion core, more uncertainty at boundaries, and strong rejection of background regions for all images.

+But pay particular attention to the difference between images 4, 5, and 6 compared to the others.
+When we examined the metrics earlier, we saw images 4 and 5 were undersegmented compared to the expert annotation.
+Image 6 was slightly oversegmented, but still had excellent shape alignment.

 ---